-Fig. 9.- The spectrum of SDSS J172637.26+264127.6, an A0 star observed as part of SEGUE.
+Figure 9.
+Spectrum of SDSS J172637.26+264127.6, an A0 star observed as part of SEGUE.
 The strong broad lines are due to Balmer absorption.
-The red dashed spectrum is that available in DR6, while the black solid spectrum is from DR7, with its improved flat-field.
+The red dashed spectrum is that available in DR6, while the black solid spectrum is from DR7, with its improved flat field.